xvxx/vial/README.md

 **⚠ Status:** Vial is currently in early development.
 It is being developed alongside [deadwiki], but that is _strictly_ for personal use.
-Please proceed with caution and wear a hart hat at all times.
+Please proceed with caution and wear a hard hat at all times.

 ---